 The applicant requests a waiver to allow ground floor residential use within a zoning district that typically requires non-residential uses at street level.
-The proposed multifamily development replaces approximately 46,000 SF of underperforming retail space, while approximately 92,000 SF of viable commercial space with superior visibility and access will be retained and rehabilitated.
-[A portion of the ground floor residential buildings will house +/-6,000 square feet of neighborhood scale commercial retail.](#)
+The proposed multifamily development replaces approximately 46,000 SF of underperforming retail space (of which 33,000-sf is currently vacant), while approximately 92,000 SF of viable commercial space with superior visibility and access will be retained and rehabilitated.
+A portion of the ground floor residential buildings will house +/-6,000 square feet of neighborhood scale commercial retail.
+An additional +/- 10,000-sf of ground floor area will be used for leasing and amenity space.
+These areas will engage the proposed internal streetscape.
+Proposed conditions provide 92,000-sf of Homewood Village commercial space, of which +/- 16,000-sf is integrated into multifamily buildings.
+Remaining ground floor area will be residential within Phase 1.